TERMS AND CONDITIONS OF BAYREUTHER FESTSPIELE GMBH FOR ONLINE INSTANT PURCHASES (“ONLINE INSTANT-PURCHASE TICKETS”)

 1.3.
-If the Purchaser acquires one or more tickets (also) for a third party (accompanying person), the Purchaser must expressly inform the accompanying person of the application and content of these Terms and Conditions as well as of the need to disclose information to BF in accordance with the provisions of these Terms and Conditions; by taking possession of and using the ticket, the accompanying person or visitor who receives tickets for personal use from the Purchaser as a result of the latter’s ticket order agrees to the Terms and Conditions applying between him or her and BF.
+If the Purchaser (also) acquires one or more tickets for a third party (accompanying person), the Purchaser must expressly inform the accompanying person of the application and content of these Terms and Conditions as well as of the need to disclose information to BF in accordance with the provisions of these Terms and Conditions; by taking possession of and using the ticket, the accompanying person or visitor who receives tickets for personal use from the Purchaser as a result of the latter’s ticket order agrees to the Terms and Conditions applying between him or her and BF.

-2. Ticket prices
+2. Admission prices and fees

 2.2.
 In addition to the ticket price, there is a fee of 6.00 euros per seat sold; in the case of an admission ticket “Der Ring des Nibelungen”, 4x 6.00 euros per seat.